LLNL-Knowledge-Graph-Exploration/LLNL/README.md

         - `bundle exec rspec <test path>`

-5. Deploye to Heroku via Heroku CLI
+5. Deploy to Heroku via Heroku CLI

     NOTE: Heroku CLI must be installed in your system